scottelundgren/middleman-mailer-relay/README.md

 middleman-mailer-relay
 ======================

-Simple sinatra application to send emails from contact forms on a static middleman app deployed on s3.
+Simple sinatra application to send emails from a contact form on a static middleman website deployed on s3

 Modified so I don't have to run on heroku.
 Original README